febrian-tekno/febrian-tekno/README.md

 <h2 align="left">Hi, Everyone,👋! </h2>
-<h2> My name is Putra and I'm a student of SMKN 3 Bengkulu city. i am interest for Frond-end and back-end Development.</h2>
+<h2> My name is Putra and I'm a student of SMKN 3 Bengkulu city. i am interest for Front-end and Back-end Development.</h2>

 ###